spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/15-take-snapshot-of-vm.md

 <InfoBox>

-In some situations (e.g., with Fedora operating system), SElinux (on the guest) is preventing the QEMU guest agent from quiescing the target filesystem.
-As workaround, you can either:
+In some situations such as with the Fedora operating system, SElinux on the guest prevents the QEMU guest agent from quiescing the target filesystem.
+As workaround, you can do one of the following:

-- Generate an appropriate local security module that permis `qemu-ga` to operate correctly (preferred).
+- Generate an appropriate local security module that permits `qemu-ga` to operate correctly.
+This is the preferred workaround.

-- Turn off SElinux **Enforcing** mode before the snapshot by issuing the following command as the root user `setenforce 0`.
-Enforcing can be turned on again after the snapshot.
+- Turn off SElinux **Enforcing** mode before the snapshot by issuing the `setenforce 0` command as the root user.
+Enforcing can be turned on again after the snapshot using the `setenforce 1` command.

 </InfoBox>